 - If you fail...try, try again.
 Just don't do it alone.
 PSI will give you a score report which will give you a percentage on the categories you failed.
 Our instructors can help guide you so you only spend time preparing with the material that will help you improve on those categories.

 TEE has several resources for free test taking, practices, and even low cost and payment plans for material that will help you prepare for the exam.
+Get some help, to combat exam prep frustration.
 A longer more detailed blog regarding this subject will be published over the next few weeks in a 3-part series.
 Make sure to check back often or sign up to receive our monthly newsletter.

 Best of Luck!